adamoudad/scraping/README.md

-# Collection of scaping scripts #
+# Collection of scraping scripts #
-Collection of scraping scripts scanning the scrambled web to scram some scoop.
+Collection of scraping scripts scanning the scrambled web to cram some scoop.

 That is a nice tongue-twister, isn't it?